ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 # Running Hadoop MapReduce jobs
 {: #run-hadoop-jobs}

-**Prerequisite**: Obtain the cluster user credentials, SSH and oozie_rest end point details from the service credentials of your service instance.
+**Prerequisite**: Obtain the cluster user credentials, SSH and oozie_rest endpoint details from the service credentials of your service instance.

 ## Analyzing data by opening the SSH connection